-"Before the storm hits, I always fill my bathtub to the top.
+Water Pro Tips from Monique, Chenier, and a Neighbor: "Before the storm hits, I always fill my bathtub to the top.
 If the water supply is affected, we use the tub water to flush toilets and wash up.
 I also like to fill up reusable water bottles, jugs, or mason jars in case of a boil water alert... which sometimes happens when the power goes out."

-Chenier's Addition: "Those extra bottles and jars can be added to your freezer, which will also help keep your food cold in the event of a power outage!"
+"Those extra bottles and jars can be added to your freezer, which will also help keep your food cold in the event of a power outage!"

-Boudreaux's Water Filter: "I keep 2-3 gallons of filtered water under the sink.
+"I keep 2-3 gallons of filtered water under the sink.
 I replace it each week, using it to water plants, so that I'm never without fresh water.
-I have a Berkey water filter, which they claim can even filter river water in a pinch.
-It's portable, and I've brought it with me on more than one evacuation."
+I have a Berkey water filter, which they claim can even filter river water in a pinch."

-- i.
-First Aid Kit: Buy a pre-put together first aid kit or build your own. - j.
-Tools: Screwdriver, hammer, knife, rope, bungee cords, duct tape, whistle.
+- j.
+First Aid Kit: Buy a pre-put together first aid kit or build your own. - k.
+Tools: Screwdriver, hammer, knife, rope, bungee cords, duct tape, ax, whistle.

-Don's Shelter In Place Tool Tip

-"I'm old school, but we always used to stay home and kept an axe in the attic.
+Don's Shelter in Place Tool Tip: "I'm old school, but we always used to stay home and kept an axe in the attic.
 If the water rises and you get stuck up there, an axe can save your life."

-- k.
-Liquor, wine, instant coffee, chips, your favorite snack, etc: Whatever you need to help cope with stress.
+- I. Liquor, wine, instant coffee, chips, your favorite snack, etc: Whatever you need to help cope with stress.
 We grew up with hurricane parties no judgment!
-Just remember that you might be sharing space with others in close quarters, and be kind about folks' sensitivities to smells, smoke, etc. - I. Fun: An instrument if you have room for it, cards, books, anything to keep you calm + entertained through power outages.
+Just remember that you might be sharing space with others in close quarters, and be kind about folks' addictions or sensitivities to smells, smoke, etc. - m.
+Fun: An instrument if you have room for it, cards, books, paint by numbers, anything to keep you calm + entertained through power outages.